Rabbids: Other video games

 The Rabbids have made several appearances in games outside of their own series or the Rayman franchise.
 In Red Steel, the Rabbids appear as enemies in one of the game's later stages.
 Chessmaster: Grandmaster Edition includes a children's chess set with Rabbids figures.
 The Wii version of Teenage Mutant Ninja Turtles: Smash-Up includes three different types of Rabbids as playable characters, along with a stage based on Rabbids Go Home.
 Toys of the Rabbids appear as hidden easter eggs in Far Cry 5, Tom Clancy's Splinter Cell: Conviction and Watch Dogs.
 In Assassin's Creed IV: Black Flag, a cheat can be used to turn the game's enemies into Rabbids.

 The song "Here Comes the Hotstepper" in Just Dance 2 and Just Dance: Summer Party includes a Rabbid who attempts to dance with the choreographer.
 Another song, "Make the Party (Don't Stop)" in Just Dance 4, features a Rabbid as the DJ in the background.
 The alternate version of the song "Naughty Girl" in the Nintendo Switch version of Just Dance 2018 via the Just Dance Unlimited subscription service includes Rabbid Peach from Mario + Rabbids Kingdom Battle as the main choreographer.

 Super Smash Bros.
 Ultimate features three Rabbids from Mario + Rabbids Kingdom Battle as unlockable spirits and a Rabbid Mii Fighter hat was available as downloadable content on January 28, 2020.
 On April Fools' Day 2019, For Honor featured a limited time event in which Rabbids replaced all of the game's characters.
 In 2021, they have been featured in The Crew 2 as their own Live Summit Event, as well as introducing two vanity cosmetic items into the game.
-The first is roofrack of a Rabbid hanging on to it and the second being a window tint full of Rabbids which can only be acquired by scoring platinum in the Live Summit.
+The first is roof rack of a Rabbid hanging on to it and the second being a window tint full of Rabbids which can only be acquired by scoring platinum in the Live Summit.
 They also appeared in a Stumble Guys crossover event, which introduced six unlockable characters and a new "Rabbids Rampage" show.
 The rabbids also appeared in Legend of Mushroom with a crossover event that offers free appearance items and more.
 Before the release of POPUCOM, a trailer for the game features a collaboration/crossover with the rabbids.
 Making POPUCOM the third game where the rabbids had a crossover event with a video game.
+In December 2025, Ubisoft simultaneously released a cinematic trailer and a Roblox game called Rabbids: Takeover, a free game that is a mixture of genres like comedy, action, slapstick, and tower defense.